-Stage one was about providing key connectivity and traffic capacity around the new hospital by upgrading Frenchs Forest Road East, West and Naree Road from a single to dual carriageway, This involved improving pedestrian access as well as bus stop upgrades servicing the hospital.
-Stage 1 was completed and opened to traffic in October 2018.
+- Stage 1: Connectivity Enhancement Works, is the provision of essential road works to enhance connectivity to the hospital.
+It includes the upgrade of Frenchs Forest Road East, West and Naree Road from a single to dual carriageway, improving pedestrian access as well as bus stop upgrades servicing the hospital.
+This has been successfully completed and delivered

-The focus of stage two is on broader network enhancements.
-This includes upgrading Warringah Road to improve the performance of the road network and reduce congestion around the hospital.
-It also includes the construction of a 1.3 kilometre long underpass and three underpass bridges.
-Additionally, there will be key intersection improvements, bus stop upgrades, new shared paths and new pedestrian bridges.
-It is scheduled for completion in 2020.
+- Stage 2: Network Enhancement Works, to improve the broader network capacity.
+This includes upgrading Warringah Road to improve the performance of the road network to reduce congestion around the hospital and the construction of a 1.3km long underpass and three underpass bridges.
+It also includes key intersection improvements, bus stop upgrades, new shared paths and new pedestrian bridges

-The project team is undertaking the project in a very demanding urban environment including a high number of utilities relocation works and strict traffic and community requirements.
+The project team is undertaking the works in a very demanding urban environment including a high number of utilities relocation works and strict traffic and community requirements.

 The project must accommodate ten utility service providers and their requirements for relocation.
 The site is challenging, with very limited room within other service corridors.
 Key constraints include underground and overhead electrical lines to be relocated, significant water main pipes for underground water, sewerage and storm water, high pressure gas works, significant pipe jacking of utilities underneath Warringah Road and telecommunication lines contained within asbestos conduits.

 The effective management of traffic and pedestrians has been paramount to the successful day-to-day activities during the construction phase as the works need to be undertaken adjacent to live traffic and pedestrians, in a heavily congested area.
 Three major State Roads are affected by the project: Warringah Road carries 80,000 vehicles daily, Wakehurst Parkway carries more than 30,000 vehicles per day and Forest Way in excess of 45,000 vehicles.